claireyyin/WMD-prolog/README.md

 # CSE Independent Research Spring 2024
 **by Claire Yin**
 **advised by Professor Peter Kogge**
-Project on using Prolog to represent WMD graph and find Person1
+Project on using Prolog to model the relationships of complex WMD graph and find Person1

 ## Main Files
 `read2prolog.py`: Python script to convert CSV dataset to Prolog dataset format